Arton Sefa, was born in 1987 in Kosovo's capital city Prishtina and immigrated to Germany in 1998

 In this way he, for example, many times had the chance to work together with hair stylist Eugene Souleimani and also get to know the work of Yohji Yamamoto, Vivienne Westwood or Stella McCartney, as well as Jil Sander, ACNE, Jeremy Scott, or Chloe.
 Besides the backstage photography, he loves creating stories for magazines, bringing together creative and talented designers and stylists with inspiring mannequins, always knowing, that a story is told by many.

-The stories where published in magazines such as Vogue, Glamour IT, L’officiel, GQ, Indie, Material Girl, Schön, Qvest, Infrige or Vision.
+The stories were published in magazines such as Vogue, Glamour IT, L’officiel, GQ, Wierd, Indie, Material Girl, Schön, Cosmopolitan, Die Presse and ICON.

 Besides his permanent residence in Germany, Arton works and stays in different fashion capitals in Europe, as well as in New York.